Resumes and Cover Letters

 The purpose of the resume is to land the interview.
 It is an important way to convey your experience and accomplishments so that the reader wants to meet you and learn more about you.
 While there is no one right way to write a resume, there are resumes that are more or less effective than others in conveying a positive, meaningful message to a given audience.
 Listed below are examples of different types of resumes based on your audience or your level of experience.

-Don’t forget to review the list of Core Professional Competencies and Action Verbs in order to accentuate the skills you have used and gained during your experiences listed on your resume.
-Check the Resume Guidelines for important information on proper organization and formatting.
+Refer to the Resume Guidelines for important information on proper organization and formatting.
+Also, don’t forget to review the list of Core Professional Competencies and Action Verbs in order to highlight the skills you have used and gained during your experiences listed on your resume.

 |And always have your resume reviewed by a career adviser in CCI before sending it out!|

 Resume Guidelines and Tips:

 - Resume Guidelines

 - Core Professional Competencies

 - Action Verbs